andyfv/discover-sofia/README.md

 - Check interesting landmarks on the map and get short information about them
 - Get basic Navigation to the selected landmark

-**Functional programming** in the form of **Elm** was used for:
+**Elm** was used for:
-- Being the single source of truth for the most of the application state
+- Being the single source of truth for most of the application state
 - Implementing the UI
-- Putting together the logic from the additional JavaScript libraries.
+- Gluing together the logic from the additional JavaScript libraries.

 ***

 ## Implementation

-The implementation is split in four parts:
+The implementation is split in four:

-1. Use Machine Learing to create model for Image Recognition using TensorFlow
+1. Creating model for Image Recognition with TensorFlow
-2. Create the UI using Elm
+2. Creating the UI using Elm
-3. Integrate the Image Recognition Model with the UI
+3. Integrating the Image Recognition Model with the UI
-4. Integrate an Interactive Map with the UI
+4. Integrating an Interactive Map with the UI

 #### Machine Learning

-Transfer Learning is used to improve the overall accuracy of the model since the size of the photos set is extremely small.
+Transfer Learning is used to improve the overall accuracy of the model since the size of the training set is extremely small.

 Post-training quantization is used to reduce the model size.